kuertee/x4-mod-ui-extensions/README.md

 Map Menu: Boarding Menu: Ship assignment tweaks
 ===============================================
 Ensure that subordinates of selected ships acquire their immediate commander's boarding behaviour.
-In the base-game, when selecting ships, e.g. SHIP A, with subordinates AND those ships' fleet commander, e.g. THE COMMANDER of SHIP A, the subordinates of SHIP A sometimes acquired THE COMMANDER's behaviour (e.g. Maintain Distance) instead of SHIP A's behaviour (e.g. Target Turrets).
+In the base-game, when selecting ships, e.g. SHIP A, with subordinates AND those ships' fleet commander (i.e. THE COMMANDER of SHIP A) the subordinates of SHIP A sometimes acquired THE COMMANDER's behaviour (e.g. Maintain Distance) instead of SHIP A's behaviour (e.g. Target Turrets).
 This tweak allows the player to select wings of a fleet for separate boarding behaviour assignments without needing each wing to be in separate fleets.
 Note: also check out Kuda's new boarding behaviour changes (https://www.nexusmods.com/x4foundations/mods/839). e.g.: ships on attack orders during boarding operations now stop their attack minimising the chance of the boarding target getting destroyed.

 Map Menu: Distance tool
 =======================